worldline/angular-security-training/docs/csp/csp-pw.md

     - Update the CSP in order to allow this inline scripting securely (consider CSP3 SHA-256 hash syntax)

-    - Hints : To generate the hash, use this online tool : [report-uri.io/home/hash](https://report-uri.io/home/hash) (beware of spaces and carriage returns...)
+    - Hints : To generate the hash of the script content, use this online tool : [report-uri.io/home/hash](https://report-uri.io/home/hash) (beware of spaces and carriage returns...)

 - Check the security level of this CSP on [csp-evaluator.withgoogle.com/](https://csp-evaluator.withgoogle.com/)